 Quarterly review of a Quarterly Fuel Transactions Report may only be included as part of annual verification services after the entity submits the report and attests that the statements and information submitted are true, accurate, and complete.

 Deferred Verification.
-Fuel pathway holders producing alternative fuels may defer annual verification of their Quarterly Fuel Transactions Reports for each production facility up to two years if the quantity of fuel produced at the production facility and reported by any entity does not result in 6,000 or more credits and 6,000 or more deficits generated in LRT-CBTS during the prior calendar year.

-Fuel reporting entities only reporting alternative fuel quantities using Lookup Table Pathways may defer annual verification of their Quarterly Fuel Transactions Reports up to two years if they do not generate 6,000 or more credits and 6,000 or more deficits in LRT-CBTS during the prior calendar year.
+Fuel reporting entities may defer annual verification of their Quarterly Fuel Transactions Reports up to two years if they do not generate 6,000 or more credits and 6,000 or more deficits in LRT-CBTS during the prior calendar year.

-Any fuel quantity reported under a pathway with biomethane supplied using book-and-claim accounting pursuant to section 95488.8(i)(2) is not eligible for deferred verification.
+Any fuel quantity reported under a pathway with biomethane or hydrogen supplied using book-and-claim accounting pursuant to section 95488.8(i)(2) is not eligible for deferred verification.

-The verification body must submit transactions verification statements to the Executive Officer for all prior unverified reports on August 31 of the year verification is required for the production facility.
+The verification body must submit transactions verification statements to the Executive Officer for all prior unverified reports on or before August 31 of the year verification is required or conducted for the reporting entity.

 Verification Exemption for Designated Liquid Fuel Transactions.
 Entities reporting fuel transactions as Export, Gain of Inventory, Loss of Inventory, and Not Used for Transportation, which do not result in 6,000 or more credits and 6,000 or more deficits generated in LRT-CBTS in a calendar year are exempt from verification of the Quarterly Fuel Transactions Reports for that calendar year if all the following conditions are met: